streaver91/intelligence-hub/README.md

 ```
 Afterwards, open your web browser and navigate to the provided local server address to start chatting with both ChatGPT and Claude simultaneously.

+To clear the messages, simply type "clear" and press enter.

 ## Web App Support
 Intelligence Hub is designed to be mobile-friendly and supports adding the app to the home screen on mobile devices.
 This feature allows users to access Intelligence Hub as a standalone app, providing a seamless experience similar to native mobile applications.